Quantum field theory for spin operator of the photon: Key role of longitudinal degrees of freedom

 where $g_{\lambda\lambda}$ at the left hand side denotes the sign $\pm 1$ instead of the metric tensor.
 Here, we emphasize that the plane-wave expansion of $\pi^{\mu}$ is not obtained via the relation in Eq.~(\ref{eq:pi_mu}).
 Equations (\ref{eq:Amu}) and (\ref{eq:pimu}) function more like the definition of the ladder operators.
+We note that the photonic angular momentum relations in Eqs. (\ref{MCR1}-\ref{MCR3}) can also be verified via their plane-wave expansions in the $\boldsymbol{k}$-space as shown in Appendix~\ref{sec:CR-recheck}.